mujtaba-ahmad/ngx-Toaster/README.md

     }

     addToast() {
-        // Add see all possible types in one shot this._toaster.success('title', 'message', true, 1000);
+        // See all possible types in one shot this._toaster.success('title', 'message', true, 1000);
         this._toaster.error('title', 'message', true, 2000);
         this._toaster.info('title', 'message', true, 3000);